zramsay/ibc-rs/docs/spec/relayer/System-Model.md

 corresponding acknowledgments in the same order, i.e., first the acknowledgment that is result of the reception of the packet *p1* and then the acknowledgment from the *p2*.

+## Distributed system model

+In the rest of this document we consider an implementation of the IBC protocol in a setup where modules are deployed on different blockchains (distributed ledgers) and packets transmission between modules is responsibility of special off-chain processed called relayers.

+We now discuss how various channel requirements are implemented in this setup and formalise assumptions under which channel requirements can be met.

+### Naming

+Each channel is uniquely identified with its end points, i.e., modules that sits at each end of the channel.
+Therefore, we need a possibility to uniquely identify modules.
+As a module belongs to a chain, we can uniquely identify a module by a pair (chainID, moduleID), if we assume that every chain is uniquely identified and that every module has a unique id within the chain it executes in.

+As there is no global chain id registry, anyone is able to create a chain by reusing the existing chain id.
+Therefore, to be able to uniquely identify the chain, we need to refer in addition to a chain id also to a validator set, i.e., set of validator processes uniquely identified with its public key that are securing and operating given chain.

+**[Validator Uniqueness]**: We assume that every validator is uniquely identified with its public key.

+**[Chain Uniqueness]**: We assume that each chain is uniquely identified with a pair *(chainID, validatorSet), where the *validatorSet* is a set of validator identifiers.
+Furthermore, we assume that an honest validator participates only in a single chain with a given *chainID*.

+Note that most of the blockchain systems assume dynamic validator sets, therefore, a chain identifier is not simply defined with a chainID and the initial validator set, but more as a sequence of validator sets where validator set changes is defined by the security model of the given chain.
+To make things even more complex, chain ids are also not static, i.e., it normally changes after chain hard forks to include the chain version (normally number of executed hard forks).

+Let's assume for the rest of this section that there is a abstract term called *ChainID* that allows us to uniquely identify each chain, where we assume a set of definitions and rules that ensures that a given chain is uniquely identified with its abstract representation called *ChainID*.

+If two modules should be allowed to establish only a single channel between them then using (ChainID, moduleID) would be sufficient to uniquely identify the channel.
+However, as we need to allow modules opening as many channels as they want between them, we need something more.
+IBC introduces the portID as a way to support modules having as many channels as they want.
+The requirement is having unique mapping between a module and a portID, i.e., only a portID is owned only by a single module.
+Therefore, module or channel end is uniquely identified with a pair (ChainID, portID).

+**[Port Uniqueness]**: We assume that portIDs are unique (in the chain scope) and that every port is owned by at most single module.

+Note that this requirement implies some access control mechanism that would allow only port owner to send/receive a message addressed to that port.

+**[Port Access]**: For every *portID* only owner of that port id is allowed to receive/send messages addressed to that port.

+Note that port access mechanisms are not externally verifiable, so issue with implementation in this logic could lead to authentication violations, i.e., module being impersonated by another module of the same chain.

 ## Full node

 Relayers are processes that provide connection layer of the IBC protocol.
 In the IBC protocol, on chain modules do not have a way of directly sending a message to each other; this is the responsibility of relayer